Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 Then we use Cardano-CLI stake address delegation certificate.

-- First, takes the script file
+- First, it takes the script file
-- Then the stake-pool=id we want to delegate to (we get that from the command we looked at earlier, the query stake pools)
+- Second, the stake-pool-id we want to delegate to (we get that from the command we looked at earlier, the query stake pools)
 - Lastly, write the resulting certificate to the delegation file.

 Then we need the protocol parameters we saw that before, which there is this query protocol parameters command.